Get instant quote

 To minimize cost:

-• Specify tighter tolerances only when necessary.
+• Apply tighter tolerances only when function requires them.

 Pro tip: Use geometric dimensioning and tolerancing (GD&T) on technical drawings to reduce CNC machining costs.
-GD&T controls features such as flatness, straightness, circularity, and true position.
+GD&T controls features such as flatness, straightness, circularity and true position.
 It often allows looser size tolerances while meeting function, but it requires advanced design knowledge to apply effectively.

 7. Minimize the number of machine setups